Tag Archives: learning disabilities

 In 1986, I was tested again and never told of my learning disability; dyslexia.

 As if trapped in a spotlight without warning, the heat instantly burned my cheeks.
-Sweat broke within my hairline and my skin grew hot before my teacher could speak my name.
+Sweat broke at my hairline, and my skin grew hot before my teacher could speak my name.
 The urge to grit my teeth and glare defiantly at the chalkboard was strong.
-Refusal to leave was evident in my unwillingness to move or even look toward the stranger at the door.
-But, that would have only created an even greater spectacle.
+Refusal to leave was clear in my unwillingness to move or even look toward the stranger at the door.
+But that would have only created an even greater spectacle.

-So instead, I render myself invisible by disappearing as quickly and quietly as I could.
+So instead, I rendered myself invisible by disappearing as quickly and quietly as I could.

 My sadness was like a stack of books weighing me down.

-Not one destroyed day, in particular, stands out.
-No actual dates mark my dark calendar of baggage.
-I only remember being yanked from so many classes at least twice a year.
-The slow walk down the empty halls to a yet another tiny office unknown to students was unforgettable.
-As was, of course, the relentless testing.
+Not one destroyed day in particular stands out.
+No actual dates mark my ugly calendar of baggage.
+I only remember being yanked from every class at least twice a year.
+The slow walk down the empty halls to yet another tiny office unknown to students was unforgettable.
+As was of course, the relentless testing.
 These memories are impossible to tear from the childhood scrapbook in my mind.

 Dyslexic Writer; Brutal Truth 1986